 The park exists where the Kalahari meets the Karoo.
 Mokala is a Setswana name given to the camel thorn.
 These trees are found in the park's dry woodland and sandy areas.
 They are one of the critical tree species found in the desert regions of the southern parts of Africa and provide staple food for most of the large animals in the park.
 Fifty species of mammal occur here.

-Visitors can view some of South Africa's most unique antelope species at Mokala.
+Visitors can view some of South Africa's unique antelope species at Mokala.
 The stately roan, sable, and the tsessebe, the fastest antelope species in Africa, can be viewed.
 The park is also a haven for bat-eared foxes, aardvarks, and brown hyenas.
 On rare occasions, you may even encounter the endangered pangolin.

 The dry and clear air at Mokala and the absence of light pollution make Mokala an ideal stargazing destination.
 The Northern Cape's star-studded skies attract both novice and professional photographers and amateur and professional astronomers.
 Look up and be amazed when you visit this region.